MicrosoftDocs/Dynamics-365-Operations.nl-nl/core/get-started/glossary.md

 ###### <a name="balance-sheet-account"></a>**balansrekening**

-Een rekening waarin de waardewijzigingen worden weergegeven die in een balans worden vastgelegd.
+Een rekening waarin de waardewijzigingen worden beschreven die in een balans worden vastgelegd.

 ###### <a name="bank-reconciliation"></a>**bankafstemming**